 After smoking this cannabis strain, OG Kush users report a relaxing full body high and a mood elevation.
 Some medical users argue it can be used to effectively treat headaches, ADHD and stress.

 Originating from Oakland, California, Purple Kush is one of the strongest (and most recognizable by-name) indica strains out there, often boasting a THC level of 27%.
 The leaves of this potent strain are distinctively dark in color.
 Able to thrive both outdoors and indoors, its hardy plants generally provide a high yield.

 This pure indica strain is reported to cause an energetic high and a full-body buzz.
 If cured slowly, buds can taste sweet and peppery.

 California Dream is a potent strain known for its high THC and high CBD content.
 It is bred as both a pure indica variation and an indica-dominant hybrid.
-The fast-growing plants produce large buds with lots of resin, and flower after 9 weeks.
+The fast-growing plants produce large buds with lots of resin and flower after nine weeks.

 Due to its relaxing effects, California Dream is recommended by experts for medicinal use, though it’s also used recreationally.
 It is reported to provide a euphoric high with full-body relaxation due to the high CBD content.

 This pure indica strain was created in New Orleans by crossing two other plants on this list — Northern Lights and O.G.
 Kush.
 Its plants are dense, with compact buds that are light in color and resinous.
 When grown correctly, its leaves and flowers are coated with white trichomes, which have calming effects when smoked.

 Bubba Kush is an incredibly dank-smelling indica strain, reported to produce a calming high, muscle relaxation, tiredness and appetite stimulation.